achung89/react-futures/README.md

 ## Explainer

-React Futures is a collection of types that allow syncronous-looking data manipulation of asynchronous data by suspending only when needed and deferring data manipulation until after the promise resolves.
+React Futures is a collection of types that allow manipulation of asynchronous data in a synchronous manner.
+This happens by deferring the actual data processing until after the promise resolves and suspending only when necessary.

-Ex.

 ```javascript
 import { arrayType } from 'react-futures';